jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 - Reverse fault is supervised by bad comms - if there's a reverse fault and comms are down, could be a bus fault, so will trip
 - Loop Tie switches have 3 channels of GOOSE comms while the normal loop switches only have 2
+- VB010 - bad comms across the line
+- VB020 - bad comms from relay in same switch
+- VB030 - bad comms from 3rd relay in same switch (for loop tie)